 It is annoying to have put in, but after that you will likely feel some cramping or contractions with your cervix (hopefully) starting to open.

-This is when your medical provider breaks your water (the nurse can’t do it at the hospital, a doctor or a midwife has to do it).
+This is when your healthcare provider breaks your amniotic sac (the nurse can’t do it at the hospital, a obstetrician or a midwife has to do it).

-This should be done at the hospital and is an official beginning to labor because once your water is broken we should get the baby out soon.
-There is always a chance of infection once your water is broken and the baby isn’t protected by that anymore.
+This should be done at the hospital and is an official beginning to labor because once your water breaks we should get the baby out soon (the next day or so) There is always a risk of infection once your water is broken and the baby isn’t protected by that anymore.

 Breaking your water is often something that doctors do once ou are are already in labor to speed things along.

-These are medications we give that can put you into labor.
-When your provider schedules you as an induction, he/she will likely use one of these methods:
+These are medications we give that should start uterine contractions (or induce labor).
+When your provider schedules you as an induction, he/she will likely use one of these methods.
+They are used very carefully, because at too high of doses they can cause a uterine rupture.
+They start labor contractions similar to natural labor (vs spontaneous labor).

 Cervidil / Cytotec / Prepidil